AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 :code-config:`reset_accumulator=True`

-In Ada, we basically have three approaches to describe interfaces.
+In Ada, we basically have three approaches to describe interfaces for generic types.
 In addition to the approach using formal interfaces that we've just seen above, we also have these approaches:

 - Formal subprograms, which we've presented in the introductory course (:doc:`../../intro-to-ada/chapters/generics`).

-- Formal packages, which we've discussed in the section on :ref:`formal packages <FormalPackages>`).
+- Signature packages, which we've discussed in a :ref:`previous section <SignaturePackages>`.

 Let's briefly recapitulate these approaches: